 - Learn your audience and select images that they’ll respond to with the emotion you desire.
 Be able to say why you’re choosing certain images to evoke the desired response.

 - Use the talents and skills of others to maximize your impact.
-If you’re good with words, seek someone with graphic design experience; if images and design are stronger for you — find a wordsmith to complement your visual talents.
+If you’re good with words, seek someone with graphic design experience; if images and design are stronger for you, find a wordsmith to complement your visual talents.
 A content marketing agency can handle the entire process seamlessly, as well.

 - Choose your brand image and voice wisely and stay within it.
-If you’ve got a business with a wholesome, family image, don’t suddenly introduce non-family-friendly wording or imagery, for example.
+If you have a business with a wholesome, family image, don’t suddenly introduce non-family-friendly wording or imagery, for example.

 - Humanize your images and words.
 Everything doesn’t have to be “perfect” or stiff.
 We have enough computerized perfection these days that ordinary people or slightly imperfect images can draw favourable attention.